 Why study Data Science at Aberystwyth?

 - This course is taught jointly by the Department of Computer Science and the Department of Mathematics.
 Mathematics has been taught at Aberystwyth University since 1872, making the university the first in Wales to teach this subject.
 Our established heritage alongside our strong research based teaching ensures an innovative and stimulating experience.

-- The combination of the modules delivered by the Mathematics and Computer Science department will give you a strong grounding in the underlying theory of Data Science as well as the practical skills to be able to apply that theory in real world data analytics.
+- The combination of the modules delivered by the Department of Computer Science and the Department of Mathematics will give you a strong grounding in the underlying theory of Data Science as well as the practical skills to be able to apply that theory in real world data analytics.

 - Upon successful completion of this degree, you will be able to design and carry out analysis of large sets of data and can draw implications from the results.
 This course will allow you to understand how data collected by companies can have a large effect on their operations.